7 Beautiful Parliamentary Buildings In Europe

 7. Palace of Westminster | London, United Kingdom

 Now that the Pass is valid on the Eurostar, there is no reason not to include London in your itinerary.
 The stunning Palace of Westminster, which is the meeting place for the House of Commons and the House of Lords, is one of the city’s most iconic attractions.
 It sits picturesquely on the banks of the Thames.
-Although it is seen renovations and alterations since its reconstruction in the 19th century, it is lost none of its charm.
+Although it is seen renovations and alterations since its reconstruction in the 19th century, it has lost none of its charms.

 How to get to London by train: The Eurostar high-speed train connects London with Paris and Brussels.
 Your Pass will cover this trip ― you just need to pay for a seat reservation.

 Even if architecture and politics are not really your thing, there is something quite humbling about standing at the foot of one of these legendary parliamentary buildings.
-Their sheer scale, or unabashed ostentatiousness, makes them worth a look on any journey.
+Their sheer scale, or unabashed ostentatiousness, makes them worth a look on any Interrail journey.

 You might like this as well: